Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 I am a user who visits the website regularly to read the club news section, this helps to ensure that I don’t miss out on any important news regarding the club.

+## Design Process

+### Strategy Plane

+At the beginning of my design process, I started by making a list of user stories which helped me identify who my target audience would be for this project.
+After determining my key demographic, I began researching other websites for football teams to see the pro’s and cons and draw some inspiration for me to implement into my own project.
+After carrying out research of other football teams websites it became apparent to me that with my current skill set and resources I would not be able to achieve the same standard as of those websites already out there as it would require technologies which I don’t have any knowledge of at present.
+However, I knew that I could use my skills in
+HTML and CSS to develop a static front end website that could provide the main aims that I want to deliver to my users.